Colonel David A. Brown

 Program, and a MA in National Security and Strategic Studies from the Naval War College.

 , published by the Association of the United States Army's Institute of Land Warfare.
-After two years teaching Strategy and Policy, COL Brown served as the senior military advisor and team chief for 15 Military Transition Teams advising the 2nd
+COL Brown served as the senior military advisor and team chief for 15 Military Transition Teams advising the 2nd

 Personal awards include the Bronze Star, the Defense Meritorious Service Medal, the Meritorious Service Medal (five awards), the Army Commendation Medal (five awards), National Defense Service Medal (two awards), the South West Asia Service Medal (two awards), the Iraq Campaign medal, the Global War on Terrorism Service Medal, the Armed Forces Reserve Medal, the Army Service Ribbon, the Overseas Service Ribbon (four awards), the Kuwait Liberation Medal (Saudi Arabia & Kuwait), the Parachutist Badge and the Combat Action Badge.